Evidence-based policy. Real economic impact.

 Market concentration weakens merchant bargaining power

 The U.S. card payments market is highly concentrated.
-Limited competition among networks and processors reduces pricing transparency and weakens merchant bargaining power—especially in geographically isolated markets like Hawaiʻi, where merchant switching costs are higher.
+Limited competition among networks and processors reduces pricing transparency and weakens merchant bargaining power—especially in geographically isolated markets like Hawaiʻi.

 Transparency enables safer, lower-cost payment systems

 Transparent, auditable payment systems reduce fraud, improve compliance, and enable better regulatory oversight.
-Jurisdictions that prioritize transparency achieve lower risk and stronger consumer protection without sacrificing innovation.
+Jurisdictions that prioritize transparency achieve lower risk and stronger consumer protection.

-We evaluate payment system impact in Hawaiʻi using real transaction data, merchant-level visibility, and alignment with existing regulatory frameworks.
-Rather than relying on national averages, we focus on how payment costs affect Hawaiʻi businesses in practice—particularly in a visitor-driven economy dominated by small, independent merchants.
+We evaluate payment system impact using real transaction data, merchant-level visibility, and alignment with existing regulatory frameworks.

 01